 The three issues that Fubbs talked about are, improving the governance at the National Gambling Policy Council, transferring regulatory oversight from the National Gambling Board to the newly created National Gambling Regulator and helping broaden the National Central Electronic Monitoring System.
 With a wider scope, the system will monitor all modes of gambling activity in the country and provide more accurate market data which could be used to determine the right taxation levels.

-Fubbs also noted that the committee purged numerous serious issues from the final Act document which included regulations for electronic bingo terminals, betting on lottery results and banning dog racing.
+Fubbs also noted that the committee purged numerous serious issues from the final Act document which included regulations for online bingo terminals, betting on lottery results and banning dog racing.
 It also included a provision for cracking down on payments for online gambling.

 The time available could not have allowed proper interrogation on these matters, said the committee chair.
 However, these issues will eventually come back and will be considered.
 However, the adoption of the revised Act right now “will pave the way for more comprehensive and holistic amendments to the gambling regulatory framework.”